 Kyle and Amie Scanlon live in Essex, Vermont, with their three children.

 In 2006 Kyle accepted an executive editor's position at Elk Publishing where he oversaw the production of three magazines related to Vermont and the great outdoors, and consulted on several book projects.
 While there, Kyle honed his marketing and social networking skills.
 In addition to his editorial duties, he conducted a variety of seminars throughout the East, and was a frequent guest on many national and local radio programs.
-Kyle continues to expresses his love for the outdoors as the current host of the top-rated "Great Outdoors Show" that airs locally every Saturday morning on 98.9 WOKO.
-He can also regularly be found lending a hand at one of a many charities both he and Amie are actively involved with.
+This was at a time when social media was in its infancy, and he saw its developments first hand and quickly learned how to use it.

 Amie Scanlon is a graduate of Trinity College.
 She is a dual-certified elementary education and Spanish teacher.
 For many years she was employed by Milton Elementary but after the birth of her & Kyle's second child, she made the difficult decision to put her teaching career on hold and stay home with her children.
 This also allows her to oversee the business operations of K.C.
 Scanlon: Vermont Estate Sales and Transition Services.